How Pepperwood is Creating an Ethic of Conservation

 SEEC - Sonoma Environmental Education Collaborative

 Pepperwood serves as the fiscal sponsor for SEEC, a regional consortium of environmental education professionals from organizations, agencies, networks, and school districts.
-The SEEC mission is to create vibrant, innovative collaborations that increase environmental literacy in Sonoma County citizens.
-As a collaborative, SEEC undertakes its mission by identifying and addressing regional needs for environmental education beyond the scope of individual organizations.
+The SEEC mission is to catalyze cooperation between organizations to cultivate professional excellence and amplify impacts.
+As a collaborative, SEEC undertakes its mission by collaborating to:

 SRJC Partnership - Preparing tomorrow's STEM leaders today

 Pepperwood is thrilled to continue our extensive partnership with the Santa Rosa Junior College (SRJC).
 Our preserve serves as a living laboratory and enables students to experience firsthand the ecological concepts they are studying.
 Pepperwood provides SRJC students with career-boosting field experience through internships and volunteer opportunities.